-If you’re looking for the best way to create your own email domain, then I strongly suggest you keep reading because I am going to share with you my experience and lessons learned from having my own email domain for over seven years.
-In addition to the lessons learned that I share below in this article, I will give you the blue print I used to create my own domain email that works well and works consistently at the absolutely best possible price–free with a domain purchase at InternetDirectSolutions.com.
+If you’re looking for the best way to create your own email domain for personal, professional or business use with free email hosting then I strongly suggest you keep reading because I am going to share with you my experience and lessons learned from having my own email domain since 2004.
+In addition to the lessons learned that I share below in this article, I will give you the blue print I use to create my own email domains that works for personal, professional, small business, or corporate use that are scalable from one to hundreds of users.

 Why I Switched Domains & Hosting Services

 The first custom domain name I purchased was http://ThisIsThePlace.info.
 This name had a special meaning to my ancestors, so I bought it to remind me of my roots.
-I kept this domain for about six years before changing hosting service and my custom domain name.
+I kept this domain for a number of years before changing hosting service and my custom domain name.

 I changed my custom email domain for three reasons: